Miguel Boyer: Views

 In the 1970s, Boyer supported self-managing socialism.
 However, later he became known for his orthodox, moderate and pragmatic approach to economy.
 Despite being a member of the socialist government, he adopted neo-liberal views of economy when he was minister.
 In addition, he and his successor Carlos Solchaga did not fit into the party's projected socialist mould.
 They both implemented economic policies based the orthodox liberal ideas, and the social outcomes of these policies were largely neglected.
 Their priority was to reduce inflation, using steps to control the money supply, which reinforced the high levels of interest and a strong currency.
 Although Boyer's policy decreased the rate of inflation and government spending, Spain experienced the Europe's highest unemployment rate at about 20%.
 Boyer also encouraged the economic integration of Spain into the European Union.

 Personal life and death

 Boyer divorced his first wife, gynecologist Elena Arnedo, to wed a socialite, Isabel Preysler, in 1987.
 Boyer's first wife, Elena Arnedo, was the cousin of Leopoldo Calvo-Sotelo.
 Isabel Preysler was the former spouse of the singer Julio Iglesias and Carlos Falcó, 5th Marquess of Griñón.
 They had a daughter, Ana Boyer.
-Boyer had also two sons and a daughter with his first wife.
+Boyer had also a son and a daughter with his first wife.

 Boyer died of a pulmonary embolism after being admitted to the Ruber International Hospital in Madrid on 29 September 2014.
 He was 75.